THEOplayer/documentation/knowledge-base/01-advertisement/00-introduction.md

 # Introduction

-This section allows you to learn everything about analytics!
+This section allows you to learn everything about advertisement!

 ### Table of Contents